Vikas0693/kudvenkat-AngularCrud/project-readme.md

 Video 27: Reusable Confirm Password Custom Validator
-    a)*send name of one input to directive and apply that directive on second input b)using passed name to directive get value of that input from dom using control.parent.get('password') method
+    a)*send name of one input to directive and apply that directive on second input b)using passed name to directive get value of that input from dom using control.parent.get('password') method Video 28.1 : Making validation robust on password and confirmPassword a)adding help-block class to password field also when user enters diff. password Video 28.2 :